kedMertens/slackTmShare/README.md

 #### Solution:

 Have a common place to store data and have an interface through messengers' bots.
-Textile bucket is used as such storage and bots can push, pull and share data through it.
-(3 clicks)
+Textile bucket is used as such storage and bots can push, pull and share data through it (3 clicks).

 #### Demo (Dog is here to cover sensetive data):